-!
-CAUTION: If a tube end is deformed or worn out, cut the damaged portion away.
+M CAUTION: If a tube end is deformed or worn out, cut the damaged portion away.

-- Disconnect wire harness (5). - Loosen screws (6) and lift off the top hinge (7). - Place the door on a non-scratching surface with the inside up.
+- Disconnect wire harness (5). - Remove the ground screw (6). - Loosen screws (7) and lift off the top hinge (8). - Place the door on a non-scratching surface with the inside up.

-!
-CAUTION: When removing top hinge, be careful that the door does not fall forward.
+☑ CAUTION: When removing top hinge, be careful that the door does not fall forward.